basp/kiri/README.md

 }
 ```

 So now that our `Session` class implements `IIdentityProvider` things should compile just fine and also the middleware should kick in as well.
-Now your client will be able to stay alive.
+Now your client will be able to stay alive and you'll be able to send IRC commands using the `Console.ReadLine` call.

+For example you can `JOIN <channel_name>` or `PRIVMSG <channel_name> :<msg>` but of course the bot supports these operations as well.
+The interactive mode is useful for *out of band* commands though.